Credit card rewards mistakes to avoid

-1. You carry a balance
+Carrying a balance

 When you don’t pay your bill in full each month, you end up accruing interest and fees.
 In almost all cases, these costs greatly outweigh the value of any rewards or cash back you earn.

-Let’s see how this can work using Bankrate’s credit card minimum payment calculator.
-In this example, let’s say you have a rewards card that pays 2 percent cash back and has an APR of 17 percent.
-If you make a purchase for $1,500 and pay it off in $100 monthly increments, it will take you 17 months to pay it off completely.
+Here’s an example using Bankrate’s credit card minimum payment calculator.
+Let’s say you have a rewards card that pays 2 percent cash back on every purchase and has an APR of 17 percent.
+If you spend $1,500 and pay it off in $100 monthly increments, it will take you 17 months to pay it off completely.

-3. You’re choosing low-value redemption options
+Choosing low-value redemption options

-Generally, redeeming cash back is pretty straightforward.
-Redeeming points can be more complex because the value per point depends on the redemption option you choose.
+But redeeming points can be more complex because the value per point depends on the redemption option you choose.
 For that reason, you should always do the math to make sure you’re getting the best deal.

 Let’s say you have 100,000 points to redeem, and you’re deciding between cash back, a flight and a bunch of gift cards.
 To determine the best deal, you need to figure out the cash value of each option.
 Your issuer might offer 1 cent per point for cash back redemptions, which means your points would be worth $1,000 in cash back.
 That’s a good deal, but say you’re able to score a flight that would normally cost $1,200.
 That’s even more bang for your buck.

 Usually, gift cards are one of the least lucrative redemption methods, but it never hurts to compare options.
-Plus, there are situations when it makes sense to choose a lower-value redemption.
+Plus, there are some situations when it makes sense to choose a lower-value redemption.
 If you don’t have any need for a flight but could use some help paying for holiday shopping, say, it might make more sense to go with a gift card.

-5. You overspend to earn rewards
+Overspending to earn rewards

 This is especially true if your card offers rotating bonus categories.
 One month you may get twice as many points for restaurant purchases.
 The next month, travel purchases may get that boosted rate.
-It can be disorienting, but credit card issuers usually announce their bonus categories months in advance.
+It can be disorienting, but credit card issuers usually announce their bonus categories in advance.
 If this is your situation, plan out big purchases accordingly so you gain more rewards for them.

 It can be tempting to save your credit card rewards points for a rainy day.
-While this strategy can pay off if you’re saving for something like an international flight, you don’t want to hoard points for too long.
+While this strategy can pay off if you’re saving for something big, like an international flight, you don’t want to hoard points for too long.

 The bottom line